annausata/PetProject_SQL/README.md

 ORDER BY avg_purchase_amount;
 ```
 🔹 **Why?**
-- You create age categories dynamically using CASE WHEN.
+- Created age categories dynamically using CASE WHEN.
-- You calculate the average purchase amount (AVG(total_purchase_amount)).
+- Calculated the average purchase amount (AVG(total_purchase_amount)).
-- You count the number of purchases per age group (COUNT(*)).
+- Counedt the number of purchases per age group (COUNT(*)).
-- You order by spending behavior to see which age group spends the most.
+- Ordered by spending behavior to see which age group spends the most.

-### 🔶 Adding an "Age Group" Column for Easier Queries.
+#### 🔶 Adding an "Age Group" Column for Easier Queries.
 Updating the Table with Age Groups
 ```
 ALTER TABLE ecommerce_data
 ADD COLUMN age_group VARCHAR(6);
 ```
-🔹Instead of computing the age group every time, you add a column to store it permanently.
+🔹Instead of computing the age group every time, I add a column to store it permanently.
 This optimizes queries later.
 ```
 UPDATE ecommerce_data
 SET age_group = CASE